General

 Can I apply a custom logo or change the design?

-The open source edition of Password Pusher supports complete re-branding “out of the box” allowing you to add a custom logo, images, text and even change the application theme.
+The open source edition of Password Pusher also supports complete re-branding “out of the box” allowing you to add a custom logo, images, text and even change the application theme.

 See the Rebranding documentation for more information.